serverless/blog/posts/2017-09-21-serverless-webtasks.md

 ### 4. No cold starts

-Well for starters, **no cold starts** (*drops mic*).
+That's right, **no cold starts** (*drops mic*).
 If you have something that needs to be super snappy, say a backend API, I'd suggest running that through a Webtasks function to avoid cold start latency.

 One thing to note: There is a soft limit of 1 request per second on the Auth0 Webtasks free tier.